Breed Standards : Herding Dog Group : Spanish Water Dog

 In the mid 1970s Antonio Garcia Perez and Santiago Montesinos began efforts to get the Spanish Water Dog recognized as a pure breed.
 In 1985, the breed was officially recognized and admitted into the Fédération Cynologique Internationale.

 The Spanish Water Dog was recognized by the United Kennel Club on January 1, 2004.
+The breed was originally assigned to the Gun Dog Group, and was moved to the Herding Dog Group on July 1, 2013.

 The Spanish Water Dog is a well-balanced dog of medium size and bone, slightly longer than tall, with a distinctive wooly coat that curls and forms cords; high-set, triangular drop ears; and a tail that is naturally bobtail or docked between the 2nd and 4th vertebrae.
 In both sexes, masculinity or femininity is well defined.